Menelik II: Italo-Ethiopian War

-With victory at the Battle of Adwa and the Italian colonial army destroyed, Eritrea was Emperor Menelik's for the taking but no order to occupy was given.
-It seems that Emperor Menelik II was wiser than the Europeans had given him credit for.
+With victory at Adwa and the Italian colonial army destroyed, Eritrea was Menelik's for the taking but no order to occupy was given.
+It seemed that Menelik was wiser than the Europeans had given him credit for.
 Realising that the Italians would bring all their force to bear on his country if he attacked, he instead sought to restore the peace that had been broken by the Italians and their treaty manipulation seven years before.
-In signing the treaty, Menelik II again proved his adeptness at politics as he promised each nation something for what they gave and made sure each would benefit his country and not another nation.
+In signing the treaty, Menelik again proved his adeptness at politics as he promised each nation something for what they gave and made sure each would benefit his country and not another nation.
 Subsequently, the Treaty of Addis Ababa was reached between the two nations.
-Italy was forced to recognise the absolute independence of Ethiopia, as described in Article III of the treaty.
+Italy was forced to recognise the absolute independence of Ethiopia, as described in Article 3 of the treaty.
+France and Britain also signed the treaty.
+And if one of the nations tried to reject the treaty, the other two would stop it, because no country wanted the other one to gain more power.